 Those seeking Certification in the Health Care Manager program must successfully complete the six (6) core courses as detailed below.
 Once a candidate enrolls into the first course in the curriculum, the candidate has two (2) full years to complete the entire curriculum of six courses.
 Candidates may register and take one course at a time.
 There are pre-requisites to enter the certification program.
 To review information on the Certification program, please view this page: click here

-While there are pre-requisites to enter the Health Care Manager Certification program, anyone who is interested in taking any of the CE courses below may do so without the need to enter the Certification and thus the need to meet a pre-requisite.
+While there are pre-requisites to enter the Health Care Manager Certification program, anyone who is interested in taking any of the CE courses below may do so without the need to enter the Certification Program and thus the need to meet a pre-requisite.

 Course Fees: Below are listed the required courses for this curriculum.
 At the end of each course description you will find the course cost listed.
 All textbooks and learning materials are separate and not included in the course cost.

 Order of Courses: candidates in the Certification program may chose to take the CE courses below in any order.